 This example makes it clear that an update does not simply mean the installation of a new Checkmk RPM/DEB package on a server.
 Another additional step is also required.
 Let us take the following situation as an example:

-the appropriate RPM/DEB-Packet.
-This is performed exactly as with the
+This is performed exactly as with the initial installation.

-The second step will now be an update of the instance from
+The second step will now be an update of the site from

 Following the update, the (likely) no longer required version

 2.0.0p1.cre can be deleted by uninstalling the appropriate package.

 2. Before the update